 “I thought I had it all figured out, but I learned that your curiosity can lead you in any direction,” White said.
 “You have to adapt your career goals, and CNE has allowed me to do that.”

-In 2017, CNE reinvested 65 percent of its gaming profits into business development and job creation for Cherokee Nation citizens.
-That investment totals $74.6 million.
+Each year, CNE reinvests 65 percent of its gaming profits into job creation for Cherokee Nation citizens.
+In 2017, that investment was $74.6 million.